PerNilsson360/jstr/README.md

 echo '{"a":{"b":[1, 2, 3]}}' | jxp --xpath="/a/b[. = 1]"
 [1]
 ```
+Note that . represents the current context item in the filter.
 Using the count function we can check if all b nodes are less than 4.

 ```